omacelaru/DrivingSchoolManagementSystem/README.md

 ## Postman Collection

-Import the Postman collection from `postman/` directory to test all APIs.
+Import the Postman collection `DrivingSchool_API.postman_collection.json` to test all APIs.
+The collection includes:
+- All endpoints organized by service
+- Example requests with test data
+- Environment variables for easy configuration
+- Complete API coverage

+See `API_USAGE_GUIDE.md` for detailed usage instructions and examples.

 ## Contributing